Introduction to Docker

-Within Docker AUFS provides image layering.
+Within Docker, AUFS provides image layering.
 Each Docker image references a list of read-only layers that represent filesystem differences.
 Layers are stacked on top of each other to form a base for a container’s root filesystem.
 The Docker storage driver stacks the layers and provides a unified view of them.
-When you create a new container you add a new writeable layer on top of the underlying stack (making changes to files, folders, deleting within the container are made in this layer).
+When you create a new container you add a new writeable layer on top of the underlying stack (making changes to files, folders, and deleting within the container are made in this layer).

 IMAGES AND CONTAINERS

 A Docker image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.